Product Recalls in Fort Worth Motorcycle Cases

 Understanding Manufacturer Liability

-When establishing a manufacturer or seller’s liability for a defect, one does not necessarily need to prove they were careless.
+When establishing a manufacturer or seller’s liability for a defect in Fort Worth, one does not necessarily need to prove they were careless.
 A personal injury lawyer works on gathering information that places the liability on the manufacturer.
 Even if there is some liability on the motorcycle owner’s part, it is the attorney’s responsibility to make the manufacturer accept liability.
 Carelessness is not a requirement.
 The liability legal standard is designing, assembling, or handling a motorcycle regardless of what steps the manufacturer or dealer claims.
 A person could make a strict liability claim based on a defect without showing carelessness if some conditions exist.

 If the vehicle or one of its components has an unreasonably dangerous defect that injured someone, the defect could have come into existence in the design of the vehicle, during the manufacturing process, or the handling and shipment.
 Liability could be the result of a failure to warn the consumers of the dangerous aspect of the vehicle.
 The defect caused an injury while the motorcycle was being used in the way it was intended to be used.
 The motorcycle was not substantially changed from the condition in which it was originally sold.
 Many types of damages are available when those conditions exist.